Soltokemons Type Chart and Matchups Explained

 Because it is a clean four-way cycle, there is no single best element.
 Every attacker has exactly one element it is strong against and exactly one that walls it.
 The four starter mascots all live in this cycle, so your opening creature always has a clear answer somewhere on the wheel.

-Crucially, Rock and Ice are NEUTRAL (1.0x) against all four core elements, and those four are neutral back.
-So a Rock or Ice creature never gets a type bonus or penalty versus Electric, Fire, Grass or Water.
-That makes them reliable answers to a bad cycle matchup: they never trade into a 1.5x hit from the core four.
-Rock has the highest bulk in the game and Ice is a tanky controller, so leaning on their raw bulk is a legitimate plan.
-Remember Rock and Ice are wild-only - you catch them, you cannot pick them as a starter.
+Crucially, the two cycles are NEUTRAL (1.0x) against each other.
+So a Rock, Ice, Etherial or Wind creature never gets a type bonus or penalty versus Electric, Fire, Grass or Water, and vice versa.
+That makes them reliable answers to a bad core-cycle matchup: they never trade into a 1.5x hit from the core four.
+Rock has the highest bulk in the game, Ice is a tanky controller, and Wind is a fast evasive striker, so leaning on their stat identity is a legitimate plan.
+Remember Rock, Ice and Wind are wild-only - you catch them, you cannot pick them as a starter - and Etherial is caught only in the Lands of Etheria.

 What 1.5x and 0.66x actually mean

 Super-effective hits deal 1.5x damage.
 Resisted (not very effective) hits deal 0.66x.
-Everything else, including all Rock/Ice versus core-element exchanges, is a flat 1.0x.
+Everything else, including every exchange between the two cycles, is a flat 1.0x.
 These numbers are milder on purpose: in a small-team format a bigger swing would let one good matchup one-shot through the whole fight.

 The practical takeaway is that type is a strong, decisive edge but not an instant win.
 A 1.5x advantage is roughly a fifty-percent damage bump - enough to flip a close fight, not enough to ignore everything else.
 Speed matters too: the faster creature attacks first, and a status like Shocked or Soaked that lowers Speed can hand you the turn order.